schaeferka/k8s-dungeon-crawl/README.md

 Prometheus scrapes this endpoint and makes the metrics available for Grafana.

+## BrogueCE Modifications

+This project wouldn't be possible without the amazing [BrogueCE](https://github.com/tmewett/BrogueCE) game.
+Most of the modifications I made can be found in the [`./game/src/portal`](./game/src/portal/) folder with minor changes in other sections as needed to get everything up and running.

 ## Next Steps

 - [ ] Implement deleting monster in game if monster deployment is deleted in the cluster by some means other than the monster being killed in the game (because even monsters deserve a peaceful exit).